 - Reduce your speed on bends: You never know what could be around the corner.

 - Look out for blind summits and hidden dips: Keep an eye on road signs and slow down as you approach.

-- Slow it down on sharp bends: Going a fraction too fast could force you into the middle of the road, leaving you exposed to oncoming traffic.
+- Slow it down on tight bends: Going a fraction too fast could force you into the middle of the road, leaving you exposed to oncoming traffic.

 - Stay in control: Drive to the conditions and be alert to unexpected hazards.

 Be hyperaware on Scotland's country roads